josepablocam/aquery2q/README.md

 4     B   20 20 40 80
 ```

 This resembles our prior example.
 We could apply an aggregate on each row of `timeseries` by using a modifier as described before.

-But consider another experiment.
-We might interested in an average across individuals in each group for each timestamp
+But consider another experiment, in which we *fuse*
-(i.e. for each point in our timeseries).
-We might
-then consider a query such as
+nested arrays, showing that we can create say
+a global time series that is the average of the
+given ones in a group.

 ```
 >SELECT grp, avg(timeseries) as avg_time_series